-How we manage your homeowners or condominium association in Frederick County
+How we handle your homeowners or condominium association in Frederick County

 If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
-Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in the old passes before new passes can be issued.
+Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to give us your old passes before new passes can be issued.

 Landlord Reference